Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 For this lab we'll start using with using Genie and getting comfortable then move onto the flexibility that the pyATS framework offers.

-### Agnostic Infrastructure

-pyATS | Genie is built from the ground up to be an agnostic infrastructure.
+pyATS / Genie is built from the ground up to be an agnostic infrastructure.
 All OS/Platform and management protocol support is defined and injected through plugins, library implementations & extensions.
 Out of the box, it comes with libraries that support:

 - Cisco IOS